MurmurationsNetwork/MurmurationsNodeWP/readme.txt

 - An [Index](https://index.murmurations.network/v2/nodes), a [Library](https://library.murmurations.network/v2/schemas) and a user-friendly data host (our [Profile Generator](https://tools.murmurations.network/profile-generator))) which enables organizations to quickly add themselves to the network.
 - [Open source plug-ins and other code](https://github.com/MurmurationsNetwork) to make it as easy as possible to use, share and contribute data to the network in a decentralized way.

-The initial use case for Murmurations was to facilitate decentralized mapping of purpose-driven and solidarity economy organizations and projects.
+The initial use case for Murmurations is to facilitate decentralized mapping of purpose-driven and solidarity economy organizations and projects.

 Further historical background is in the 2019 [Murmurations Whitepaper](https://murmurations.network/wp-content/uploads/2019/09/murmurations-white-paper-v0.1.0.pdf).